 Most of the Galapagos archipelago is uninhabited.
 The Galapagos were the first to be declared a World Heritage Site in 1978 and a UNESCO Biosphere Reserve in 1984.
 The Galapagos National Park covers and protects almost 97% of the islands.
 As you can guess by now, this is your unspoiled paradise.

-There are so many islands in Galapagos, all with a different structure, vegetation, and wildlife.
+There are so many islands in Galapagos, all with different structures, vegetation, and wildlife.
 Whereas some islands are inhabited by land iguanas and waved albatrosses, others are full of penguins or seals.
 There is a good reason that the Galapagos islands became Darwin’s laboratory for the study of the origins of life.

 The island’s landscape varies from rough volcanic rock to green overgrown areas with sandy beaches.
-This makes it an excellent destination to do more than just laying on the beach.
+This makes it an excellent destination to do more than just lay on the beach.
 You can hike, swim, snorkel, dive, mountain bike, kayak, and do so much more at this astonishing paradise.

-There are white and red sand beaches that are full of seals, sea-lions, and other animals that you don’t get to see usually on most touristy islands.
+There are white and red sand beaches that are full of seals, sea lions, and other animals that you don’t get to see usually on most touristy islands.
 It is not uncommon that the curious animals accompany you on these trips.

 These islands, isolated from human colonization have developed unique and abundant wildlife that has no natural fear of humans.
 Whereas in most other places, wild animals are often scared or are shy from humans, on here they are not afraid at all.

 Unfortunately, you often must choose between visiting the west or the eastern part of the Galapagos Islands.
 Luckily I found a tour operator in Quito that was able to make a tour that included everything I wanted!
-I loved the comfort of the cruise, alternated with the challenging hikes I did.
+I loved the comfort of the cruise, alternating with the challenging hikes I did.